aosabook/500lines/dagoba/chapter.md

 We're also not using the vertices at all.
 What does that tell us?
 It implies that everything we need is in the edges array, which in this case is true: the vertex values are scalars, so they exist independently in the edges array.
 If we want to answer questions like "What is Freyja's connection to the Valkyries?" we'll need to add more information to the vertices, which means making them compound values, which means the edges array should reference vertices instead of copying their value.

-The same holds true for our edges: they contain an 'in' vertex and an 'out' vertex [footnote1], but no elegant way to incorporate additional information.
+The same holds true for our edges: they contain an 'in' vertex and an 'out' vertex [footnote], but no elegant way to incorporate additional information.
 We'll need that to answer questions like "How many stepparents did Loki have?" or "How many children did Odin have before Thor was born?"

 You don't have to squint very hard to tell that the code for our two selectors looks very similar, which suggests there may be a deeper abstraction from which those spring.

 Do you see any other issues?

-[footnote1]
+[footnote on vertex]
   Notice that we're modeling edges as a pair of vertices.
 Also notice that those pairs are ordered, because we're using arrays.
 That means we're modeling a *directed graph*, where every edge has a starting vertex and an ending vertex.
 Our "dots and lines" visual model becomes a "dots and arrows" model instead.
   This adds complexity to our model, because we have to keep track of the direction of edges, but it also allows us to ask more interesting questions, like "which vertices point to vertex 3?" or "which vertex has the most outgoing edges?".
-  If we need to model an undirected graph, we could add a reversed edge for each existing edge in our directed graph.
+  If we need to model an undirected graph we could add a reversed edge for each existing edge in our directed graph.
 It can be cumbersome to go the other direction, and simulate a directed graph from an undirected one.
 Can you think of a way to do it?

 ## Build a better graph